-These days, there's big money to be made by fraudulently clicking on online advertisements.
-Whether it's to attack a competitor's marketing budget, or to make it appear that a given publication is hugely successful at attracting visitors to the advertiser's website, it makes little difference to those affected.
+These days, there's big money to be made in "the ad fraud industry" by fraudulently clicking on online advertisements.
+Whether it's to attack a competitor's marketing budget or to make it appear that a given publication is hugely successful at attracting visitors to the advertiser's website, it makes little difference to those affected.

 The fact of the matter is that click fraud costs advertisers well into the billions annually, and this figure is increasing.